-Preliminary note: The tests which are specific to electronic instruments, as described in this Annex, have been taken as far as possible from the work of the International Electrotechnical Commission (IEC) taking also in consideration the latest draft revision of the OIML International Document D11 "General Requirements for Electronic Measuring Instruments".
+Preliminary note: The tests which are specific to electronic instruments, as described in this Annex, have been taken as far as possible from the work of the International Electrotechnical Commission (IEC) taking also in consideration the latest edition of the OIML International Document D11 /4/.

-- Note: Although references to current versions of IEC publication have been made all EMC and other additional tests for electronic instruments should be conducted on the basis of most recent versions valid at the time of testing.
-The objective is to keep pace with future technical developments. - B.1 General requirements for electronic instruments under test (EUT)
+Note: Although references to current versions of IEC publication have been made all EMC and other additional tests for electronic instruments should be conducted on the basis of most recent versions valid at the time of testing.
+This should be mentioned in the evaluation report.
+The objective is to keep pace with future technical developments.

+B.1 General requirements for electronic instruments under test

-Energize the EUT for a time period equal to or greater than the warm-up time specified by the manufacturer and maintain the EUT energized for the duration of the test.
+Energize the equipment under test (EUT) for a time period equal to or greater than the warm-up time specified by the manufacturer and maintain the EUT energized for the duration of the test.